dominictarr/kv/readme.markdown

 super simple key-value store, intended for keeping appendable files.

+works on the server, with files, _and in the browser_ with `localStorage`.

-keeps the files in prefixed subdirectories, so that the directories do not get too large.
+on the server, it keeps the files in prefixed subdirectories, so that the directories do not get too large.

 (see ls .git/objects/\* for a similar example)